BabyKnight/INL-OS/README.md

-# OS I
+# OSX

-Simple Operating System
+Simple Operating System.

+X not only represent the UNKNOW, but also for eXploration (about Operating System development).

     Only support boot from floppy at the moment.